snl-dakota/dakota/docs/user/usingdakota/inputfile/interfaces/dakotainterfacing.rst

    .. attribute:: format

-      Format of the file, "DAKOTA" or "APREPRO" (string)
+      Format of the file, indicated by integer constant defined in the module, STANDARD or APREPRO (int)

-   .. method:: write (index, filename)
+   .. method:: write (filename, index=None, eval_id=None)

       Write parameters for one evaluation to a file.
+One or the other of index or eval_num must be specified.

+      :param filename: Filepath (string or pathlib.Path)
       :param index: Index of parameters set (int)
-      :param filename: Filepath (string or pathlib.Path)
+      :param eval_num: 1-based ID of evaluation

+.. function:: python_interface()

+    Decorator that converts the (list of) parameter dictionaries passed to the decorared function by :ref:`Dakota's direct python interface <advint:existingdirect:python>` to :class:`Parameters` and :class:`Results` objects (for sequential evaluations) or :class:`BatchParameters` and :class:`BatchResults` objects (for batch evaluations), and the :class:`Results` or :class:`BatchResults` objects returned by the function to the expected (list of) results dictionaries.

 Processing Templates
 ~~~~~~~~~~~~~~~~~~~~